- Product: Voyager

 - Run: ps -efw | egrep "jobd|gdc"

-to check for running gdcs and jobd processes.
+to check for running gdcs and jobd processes for the appropriate instance.
 Make note of the PID of any running processes. ( Note: -w option prevents ps -ef from truncating output to the width of the terminal window, which may prevent grep from correctly spotting the server processes.)

-- Run "kill <PID>" for each runng gdc or jobd process.
+- Run "kill <PID>" for each runng gdc or jobd process if necessary.